michaelkinnas/asciify/README.md

 # ASCIIfy
-Convert an image to ascii art
+Convert an image to ascii-like art.

 ## Usage